CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

    :align: center
 .

-3. Hargreaves component have three input exchange items, one output exchange item.
+3. Create three input exchange items and one output exchange item for the Hargreaves component.

-4. In output exchange item we define the Element set(ID - Description - path for output shape file, if necessary), and Quantity (ID - Dimensions - units - value type).
+4. In output exchange item, define the Element set and Quantity as shown below.

 .. figure:: ./images/Tutorial03/outputexchangeitem.png
    :align: center
 .

-5. In input exchange item we define Element set (ID - Description - path for input shape file, if necessary), and Quantity (ID - Dimensions - units - value type).
-Repeat for the rest of the exchange items
+5. Do the same for the input exchange items as shown below.

 .. figure:: ./images/Tutorial03/inputexchangeitem.png
    :align: center